-James C. Thompson (Age 67): Mr. Thompson has served on the Board of Directors since 2017.
+James C. Thompson (Age 68): Mr. Thompson has served on the Board of Directors since 2017.
 He joined the Board of Directors of the Bank in 2006 with the merger of the Bank and Bank of Tazewell County.
 Prior to the merger, Mr. Thompson served on the Bank of Tazewell County Board of Directors.
-He serves as Director of Strategic Initiatives for Thompson & Litton, Inc., an engineering, architecture and construction business in seven Mid-Atlantic States.
-Mr. Thompson has served on the Board of Directors of Thompson & Litton, Inc. for 37 years, as Chairman for 15 years, and has been employed by the firm full-time since 1981.
+He serves as Senior Project Manager for Thompson & Litton, Inc., an engineering, architecture and construction business in seven Mid-Atlantic States.
+Mr. Thompson has served on the Board of Directors of Thompson & Litton, Inc. for 38 years, as Chairman for 15 years, and has been employed by the firm since 1981.
 He brings extensive experience in executive management, finance and strategic planning to the Board.
 Mr. Thompson serves as Chairman of the Board of Carilion Tazewell Community Hospital, on the Carilion Clinic Board of Directors in Roanoke, Virginia, and on the Tazewell Community Foundation Board of Directors.